 Interest rate risk is the risk that changes in interest rates will adversely affect the fair values of the Authority's financial instruments or cash flows.
-The fair market values of the Forward Delivery Agreements are expected to fluctuate over the life of the agreements in response to changes in interest rates.
-The Authority does not have a formally adopted policy related to interest rate risk on the Forward Delivery Agreements.
+The fair market values of the Forward Delivery Agreement is expected to fluctuate over the life of the agreement in response to changes in interest rates.
+The Authority does not have a formally adopted policy related to interest rate risk on the Forward Delivery Agreement.